-http://web.cs.wpi.edu/~imgd2905/d20 /samples/analysis-example.html sources, for example Metacritic ratings.
-In previous work we found that games with higher ratings are more likely to be completed
+http://web.cs.wpi.edu/~imgd2905/d24 /samples/analysis-example.html

 Guidelines for Good Charts (Summary)

 - For each chart, go over "checklist" - The more "yes" answers, the better - Remember, while guidelines, art and not science - So, may consciously decide not to follow these guidelines if better without them → but have good reason! - In practice, takes several trials before arriving at "best" chart - Want to present message the most: accurately, simply, concisely, logically - Accompany with description!
 Text or verbal - Remember, audience/reader has not seen!
 Make sure to introduce